kaizencc/cdk-stats/README.md

 The application will automatically re-deploy whenever I push to the `main` branch.

+I use my personal GitHub access token that is stored in Vercel.
+This needs to be updated every 90 days.

 ## Contributing

 Please do!
 If you are a experienced in frontend and think you can render a better .svg file, I would looove your help.